-When the HTTP error 500 occurs, the web server will generate an internal error log which will provide details of what caused the 500 error.
+When the HTTP error 500 occurs, the web server will generate an internal error log, which will provide details of what caused the 500 error.
 Using these logs, the operators of the web server should be able to analyse the cause of the error and fix the internal server error.

-The HTTP 500 error occurs on the web server and therefore this can only be resolved by fixes to it.
+The HTTP 500 error occurs on the web server and therefore this is usually resolved by fixes to it.
 It is not a web browser error.
 It is up to the operators of the web server to locate and analyse the errors within these logs, so that the exact cause of the internal server error can be established and fixed.

-For example in the Apache 2 web server a typical location would be in /var/log/apache2.
+For example in the Apache2 web server a typical error log location would be in

-Our service monitors your site for HTTP errors such as 500.
+Our web site monitoring service monitors your site for HTTP errors such as 500.
 Please contact us (email preferred) whenever you encounter a HTTP 500 error on your CheckUpDown account.
-We can the liaise with your ISP and the vendor of the web server software so they can trace the exact reason for the 500 error and help resolve it.
+We can the liaise with your ISP and the vendor of the web server software so they can trace the exact reason for the 500 internal server error and help resolve it.

 Microsoft's Internet Information Services (IIS) web server has more detailed error 500 messages: